ktagilbert/rookie-dev/_posts/2015-09-23-responsive-nav-bar.markdown

  If you want to incorporate some jQuery into your site, you can take it one step further with a nav bar that has some functionality.
 Here is a tutorial that will help.
 ---

 Earlier, I showed you [how to make a nav bar from scratch using just HTML and CSS](http://rookie-dev.herokuapp.com/2015/06/24/nav-bar.html).
-I really believe creating a nav bar is a great first project for anyone learning about HTML and CSS/SCSS.
-Now, if you want to incorporate some jQuery into your site, you can take the project one step further with a nav bar that has some functionality.
+I really believe that creating a nav bar is a great first project for anyone learning about HTML and CSS/SCSS.
+Now, if you also want to incorporate some jQuery into your site, you can take the project one step further with a nav bar that has some functionality.

 When I redesigned this blog my nav bar was the first thing I wanted to change.
 I had a simple, static navigation that was pretty boring.
 So I took a look at other sites and noticed that their nav bars changed colors as users scrolled down.